 Why you will love it

 - Delicious autumn flavours - Apple and cinnamon are such a classic flavour combination and they are both so warming.
-These stewed apples will definitely warm your belly.
+This stewed apples recipe will definitely warm your belly.

 - Easy - Although they do need to cook low and slow so they get nice and soft without burning, they couldn't be easier.
 Just mix everything in a pan and let it cook away.

-- Versatile - There are SO many ways you can use these stewed apples and we have included all of our favourite ways below.
+- Versatile - There are SO many ways you can use this stewed apple recipe and we have included all of our favourite ways below.

 - Kids love it - We don't usually have any trouble getting our kids to eat fruit (vegetables is a different story), but these stewed apples are eaten in seconds.
 My two love it on Greek yogurt or in the porridge at breakfast with some chocolate chips.